glguy/sat-for-games/README.md

 This repository is support material for the ICFP 2018 Tutorial track

+## Notice!

+The repository is currently in a completed state.
+I intend to remove portions of the code to serve as tutorial exercises during the session.

 ## Building the project

 To build this repository you'll need a recent version of GHC, cabal-install, and minisat.